biswas101/GaAs-Surface-damage-Ionback-bombardment/README.md

 ## Prerequisites:

 * Python 3
-* or Pycharm with Proper Packagages
+* or Pycharm with Proper Packages
 * SRIM need to be installed for specific case of QE study.
 For Normalized Power density Estimation, SRIM is not required.

 ## Author